AMReX-Combustion/PeleC/Docs/sphinx/InputFiles.rst

 ::

     # ------------------  INPUTS TO MAIN PROGRAM  -------------------
+    #Stopping criteria: at least one must be specified, simulation
+    #will stop when the first is met.

-    #absolute stop time for the simulation
+    #absolute stop time (s) for the simulation
     stop_time = 6

     #maximum number of time steps at base AMR level
     max_step = 30

+    #maximum wall time (hr) after which simulation will be stopped
+    max_wall_time = 1.0

     # ---------------------------------------------------------------

     #------------------------